kristofa/work-exposure/README.md

 We create a [PlantUML Gantt chart file](https://plantuml.com/gantt-diagram) (extension .pu) that visualizes how time was spent on an epic.
 When time was logged for a particular day, the day will be coloured on the Gantt chart.
 The days for which no time was logged remain blank.
-In this way it becomes visually clear if we continuously worked on a specific epic and probably have a high flow efficiency or if there were a lot of breaks and gaps.
+In this way it becomes visually clear if we continuously worked on a specific epic and probably have a high flow efficiency or if there were a lot of breaks and gaps in the chart.

 ![epic_work_in_progress_overview_from_2022-01-01_until_2022-04-15](https://user-images.githubusercontent.com/2221492/191255729-59564eac-950d-47a5-b89a-a7223739ee6f.png)